sg893052/sonic-buildimage/spytest/data_driven_testing.md

 Script **brcm-spytest/apis/yang/codegen/tools/generate_bindings.sh** will generate the pyangbind bindings for the required YANG files.
-It will be automatically triggered by the *generate_msg_class.sh* script.
+It will be automatically triggered by the *generate_messages.sh* script.
 Runs the pyangbind generator in "split-class-dir" mode, which generates a separate python module directory for every container and list nodes.
 All binding artifacts will be generated under **brcm-spytest/apis/yang/codegen/bindings** directory.